The Hobbit (film series): Del Toro's interpretation

-Del Toro met concept artists John Howe and Alan Lee, Wētā Workshop head Richard Taylor, and make-up artist Gino Acevedo in order to keep continuity with the previous films, and he also hired comic book artists to complement Howe's and Lee's style on the trilogy, including Mike Mignola and Wayne Barlowe, who began work around April 2009.
-He has also considered looking at Tolkien's drawings and using elements of those not used in the trilogy.
+Del Toro met concept artists John Howe and Alan Lee, Wētā Workshop head Richard Taylor, and make-up artist Gino Acevedo in order to keep continuity with the previous Lord of the Rings films, and he also hired comic book artists to complement Howe's and Lee's style on the trilogy, including Mike Mignola and Wayne Barlowe, who began work around April 2009.
+He had also considered looking at Tolkien's drawings and using elements of those not used in the trilogy.
 As Tolkien did not originally intend for the magic ring Bilbo finds to be the all-powerful talisman of evil it is revealed to be in The Lord of the Rings, del Toro said he would address its different nature in the story, but not so much as to draw away from the story's spirit.
 Each Dwarf would need to look different from the others.
 Del Toro would have redesigned the Goblins and Wargs and the Mirkwood spiders would also have looked different from Shelob.
 Del Toro felt the Wargs had to be changed because "the classical incarnation of the demonic wolf in Nordic mythology is not a hyena-shaped creature".

 Del Toro wanted the animals to speak so that Smaug's speech would not be incongruous, though he explained portraying the talking animals would be more about showing that other characters can understand them.
 Smaug would not have a "snub Simian [mouth] in order to achieve a dubious lip-synch".
 Del Toro stated that Smaug would be the first character design begun and the last to be approved.

 Del Toro and Jackson considered the sudden introduction of Bard the Bowman and Bilbo's unconsciousness during the Battle of the Five Armies to be "less cinematic moments" reminiscent of the novel's greater "fairy tale world" than The Lord of the Rings, and they would change them to make The Hobbit feel more like the trilogy.
 However, del Toro did say he considered some of these moments iconic and would require the "fairy tale logic [to] work as is".